Write your awesome label here.

 How will you learn?

-The course material is contained in a series of videos ranging in length from three to 12 minutes each.
+The course material is contained in a series of videos ranging in length from three to twelve minutes each.
 The videos present the fundamentals of the course, and ask many questions that don't have quick or easy answers.

 The videos are supplemented with activities that you do on your own.
 These activities not only help you evaluate your own process inside the course - they provide practical exercises that you can take away and use in your own team or other working situation.
 When you have done them successfully, you will receive a certificate of completion for the course.